 Why We Founded the ILE Impact Fellowship Program

-As a small business we offer services that strengthen social change leaders, equipping them with the tools to lead high-performing, innovative organizations.
+As a small business we offer services that strengthen social change leaders, equipping them with the tools to lead high-performing, innovative organizations that can address important challenges such as climate change, rapid urbanization rural areas and youth unemployment.
 We founded the ILE Impact Fellowship to expand similar opportunities for young leaders in emerging economies, particularly in Africa and the Caribbean.
 Financial support for the fellowship is provided through our company’s proceeds and an anonymous donor.

 Meet Our Fellows

 Mujuzi Patrick‘s passion for music led him to a group of youth in Kamwokya, a slum in Kampala, Uganda.
 In the shadow of a luxury mall, Kamwokya is a community of vibrant young people, who’s talents are largely untapped.
 Patrick launched Ghetto Research Lab to harness the creativity and entrepreneurial spirit of Kamwokya youth to design solutions to pressing issues such as climate change, sanitation, education and economic opportunity.
 ILE Impact Fellowship has teamed up with Ghetto Research Lab, an award-winning organization. to support efforts around capacity building and fund development.
 We are thrilled to be part of the GRL community.